ladybug-tools/ladybug-web/README.md

 ## Features
 * Built on [SunCalc]( https://github.com/mourner/suncalc )
 * Displays Sun times and position in radians and degree
-* Displays Moon illumination, times and pistions in radians and degrees
+* Displays Moon illumination, times and positions in radians and degrees
 * Set the date and time
 * Select locations from a gazetteer of with lat/lon of over 2,000 places names
 * API that creates and accepts permalinks